zenkay/personal-blog/php/wp-content/plugins/updraftplus/readme.txt

 <strong>Tens of thousands of users:</strong> widely tested and reliable (over 1.1 million downloads).
 Ranks in the top 100 most used of all WordPress plugins on rankwp.com.
 Millions of backups completed!

 * Supports WordPress backups to Amazon S3 (or compatible), Dropbox, Rackspace Cloud Files, Google Drive, Google Cloud Storage, DreamHost DreamObjects, FTP, OpenStack (Swift) and email.
-Also (via an add-on) FTP over SSL, SFTP, SCP, WebDAV (and compatible services, e.g. Yandex) and Bitcasa.
+Also (via an add-on) Copy.Com, FTP over SSL, SFTP, SCP, WebDAV (and compatible services, e.g. Yandex, Cubby) and Bitcasa.
 (Note: Microsoft forbid OneDrive/SkyDrive to be used by backup software).
 Some examples of S3-compatible providers: Cloudian, Connectria, Constant, Eucalyptus, Nifty, Nimbula, Cloudn.
 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
 * Site duplicator/migrator: can copy sites, and (with add-on) move them to new locations